HL7Norway/basisprofiler-r2/README.md

-# basisprofiler-r2
-HL7 FHIR Base profiles for Norway - R2
+This is the Affilate portal for HL7 Norway.
+It will contain national profiles and implementation guides developed by HL7 Norway members.